Frequently asked questions

 What is The Asthma UK Step Challenge?

-The Asthma UK Step Challenge is our brand-new event, designed specifically with asthma in mind.
-We are asking people to pledge how many steps they can walk throughout the month of October to help us reach our target of 5.4 million – one step for every person with asthma in the UK.
+The Asthma UK Step Challenge is a virtual event designed specifically with asthma in mind.
+We are asking people to pledge how many steps they can walk, jog, run or wheel in 30 days to help us reach our target of 12 million – one step for every person with a lung condition in the UK.

 How do I register?